Mexico: Sports

 Mexico is an international power in professional boxing.
 Fourteen Olympic boxing medals have been won by Mexico.
 The Mexican professional baseball league is named the Liga Mexicana de Beisbol.
 While usually not as strong as the United States, the Caribbean countries and Japan, Mexico has nonetheless achieved several international baseball titles.
-Lucha Libre (freestyle professional wrestling) is also major crowd draw with national promotions such as AAA, CMLL and others.
+Lucha Libre (freestyle professional wrestling) is also major crowd draw with national promotions such as CMLL, AAA and others.

-Despite efforts by animal rights activists to outlaw bullfighting, it remains a popular sport in the country, and almost all large cities have bullrings.
+Bullfighting is a popular sport in the country, and almost all large cities have bullrings.
 Plaza México in Mexico City, which seats 45,000 people, is the largest bullring in the world.